jagzuk/Getting_And_Cleaning_Data/README.md

 **Note:** This code was written for use on Windows 8.1, on other operating systems you may need to modify the parameters of the download.file command.

-For further information on the data and the operation of the script, see *CodeBook.md* in this repository.
+For a detailed description of the operation of the script, please refer to **CodeBook.md**, also in this repository.